-For sauce, in a small bowl stir together yogurt, bleu cheese, mayonnaise or salad dressing, and mustard.
+For sauce, in a small bowl stir together yogurt, bleu cheese, mayonnaise, and mustard.
 Cover and chill until serving time.

 Crumble ground beef into a large bowl.
 Add green onion, bell pepper, salt and pepper; mix well.
 Shape mixture into six 3/4-inch-thick patties.

-Grill patties on an uncovered grill directly over medium coals for 14 to 18 minutes or until meat in no longer pink, turning once.
+Grill patties on an uncovered grill directly over medium coals for 14 to 18 minutes or until meat is no longer pink, turning once.
 Top with bleu cheese sauce.